Mister Miracle: Scott Free

-Eventually, Free escaped and fled to Earth.
-His escape, long anticipated and planned for by Darkseid, nullified the pact between Darkseid and Highfather; giving Darkseid the excuse he needed to revive the war with New Genesis.
-Once on Earth, Free met circus escape artist Thaddeus Brown, whose stage name was Mister Miracle.
-Brown was impressed with Scott's skills (especially as supplemented with various advanced devices he had taken from his previous home).
-Scott befriended Brown's assistant, a dwarf named Oberon.
-When Thaddeus Brown was murdered, Free assumed the identity of Mister Miracle.
-Barda later followed Scott to Earth and the two used their New Gods powers, equipment and skills in the war against Darkseid; who was still interested in recapturing both of them.
-Eventually, tired of being chased on Earth by Darkseid's servants, Scott returned to Apokolips and won his freedom by legal means, through trial by combat.
+Eventually, Free escapes and flees to Earth.
+His escape, long anticipated and planned for by Darkseid, nullifies the pact between Darkseid and Highfather, allowing Darkseid to revive his war with New Genesis.
+Once on Earth, Free meets circus escape artist Thaddeus Brown, whose stage name was Mister Miracle.
+Brown is impressed with Scott's skills (especially as supplemented with Apokoliptian technology).
+Scott befriends Brown's assistant, a dwarf named Oberon.
+When Brown is murdered, Free assumes the identity of Mister Miracle.
+Barda later follows Scott to Earth and the two battle Darkseid, who seeks to capture them.
+Eventually, tired of being chased by Darkseid's servants, Scott returns to Apokolips and wins his freedom through trial by combat.

-Scott later met Brown's son Ted.

-Free later became a member of the Justice League International as did Barda and Oberon, which recast him and Big Barda as semi-retired super-heroes that sought to live quiet lives in the suburbs when they were not involved in Justice League-related adventures.
-In particular, Free was recast as a hen-pecked husband, who often found himself on the receiving end of his wife's temper over her desire to live a quiet life on Earth.
+Scott later joins Justice League International alongside Barda and Oberon.
+This recast Scott and Big Barda as semi-retired super-heroes who seek to live peaceful civilian lives.
+In particular, Scott is recast as a hen-pecked husband who often finds himself on the receiving end of Barda's temper over her desire to live a quiet life on Earth.

-During his time in the League, Scott developed an intense rivalry with Justice League villain Manga Khan.
-The villainous intergalactic trader and black marketer repeatedly kidnapped Scott, ultimately convincing Scott's conniving former manager Funky Flashman into forging documents forcing Scott to work for Manga as his personal entertainer.
-To force him to go along willingly, Khan replaced Scott with a lifelike robot who was ultimately murdered by Despero during his first mission with the Justice League.
-Scott ultimately escaped from Manga Khan's clutches and reunited with his wife and friends, though the shock was enough to cause Scott to ultimately quit the League and to take on a protégé in the form of Shilo Norman.
+During his time in the League, Scott develops an intense rivalry with Manga Khan.
+Khan repeatedly kidnaps Scott, convincing Scott's conniving former manager Funky Flashman into forging documents that force Scott to work for Manga as his personal entertainer.
+To force him to go along willingly, Khan replaces Scott with a lifelike robot who is later destroyed by Despero.
+Scott ultimately escapes from Khan's clutches and reunited with his wife and friends, though the shock leads Scott to quit the League and take on Shilo Norman as his protégé.

-In the conclusion of Final Crisis, many of the New Gods are all seemingly reborn.
-Among their numbers are the apparently resurrected Mister Miracle and Barda.

 In September 2011, The New 52 rebooted DC's continuity.
 In this new timeline, Mister Miracle appears alongside Big Barda flying around the ruins of Gotham City on Earth 2.
 Their purpose is revealed to find the mysterious new Batman, which is thwarted when both are attacked by Fury.